AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat-two/automated-chat/create-a-dialogue.md

 ---
 # Create a Dialogue {#create-a-dialogue}

-Here's how to create a new dialogue.
+Here's how to create a new Dialogue.

 1. Click **Dialogues**.